Hajj: Mina

-After the morning prayer on the 8th of Dhu al-Hijjah, the pilgrims proceed to Mina where they spend the whole day and offer noon (Note: On Friday, Friday Prayer is Offered, instead of Dhuhr Prayer, at Mina), afternoon, evening, and night prayers.
+After the morning prayer on the 8th of Dhu'l-Hijja, the pilgrims proceed to Mina where they spend the whole day and offer noon (Note: On Friday, Friday Prayer is Offered, instead of Dhuhr Prayer, at Mina), afternoon, evening, and night prayers.
 The next morning after morning prayer, they leave Mina to go to Arafat.

-Second day: 9th Dhu al-Hijjah (Arafah Day)
+Second day: 9th Dhu'l-Hijja (Arafah Day)

-The 9th Dhul-Hijjah is known as Day of Arafah, and this day is called the Day of Hajj.
+The 9th Dhu'l-Hijja is known as Day of Arafah, and this day is called the Day of Hajj.